rasamny/GitWorkshop/README.md

 # Skill Builder 4 - Designing and Implementing Finite State Machines

-Learning Outcomes:
+At the end of this Skill Builder, a studnet will be able to:
-- Designing FSMs
+- Design an FSMs
-- Applying algorithm to convert FSM to code
+- Apply process to convert an FSM to code
 - Implement an FSM in a function or class

 ## 1. Designing and Implementing a FSM